 The answer to that is, quite simply, no.

 I understand this is a deal-breaker for a lot of fans, though I’m going to break a few hearts and say I can live with or without Mushu.
 I don’t dislike the Eddie Murphy-voiced dragon from the original, but he was another transparent attempt at Disney trying to replicate the magic they concocted with Aladdin’s Genie.
-I think Mushu was a better attempt than some of his predecessors like Timon and Pumbaa or the gargoyles from The Hunchback of Notre Dame, but after a while it kind of got tiring how the sidekick characters in Disney movies were purposefully designed to be more popular than the main characters.
+I think Mushu was a better attempt than some of his predecessors – such as Timon and Pumbaa or the gargoyles from The Hunchback of Notre Dame – but after a while it kind of got tiring how the sidekick characters in Disney movies were purposefully designed to be more popular than the main characters.

 So Mushu isn’t in the movie, but he has something of a quasi-replacement in the form of a phoenix, Mulan’s family’s guardian.
 But the phoenix doesn’t talk or anything, so it’s not really a worthy character replacement and more like a visual element that vaguely plays the same role.
 Also, on a side note, this is the second time one of these live-action Disney remakes has replaced a dragon with a phoenix, with the first being 2019’s Maleficent: Mistress of Evil.
 Maleficent no longer turns into a dragon, she turns into a phoenix.
 Mushu isn’t allowed in the new Mulan, but a phoenix is.
 I don’t know what that’s about.
 Is a flaming bird that resurrects itself somehow more realistic than a fire-breathing lizard or serpentine spirit?
 But I digress.